Columbia Tanker Truck Accident Attorney

 - Rollover accidents: Tanker trucks have a higher center of gravity than other types of trucks.
 Because of their top-heaviness, they are prone to rolling over if the driver takes a turn at too high a speed.

-- Override accidents: When a tanker blows through a red light or stop sign, the driver of a vehicle approaching from the side could run under the trailer in what is called an “override” accident.
+- Override accidents: When a tanker blows through a red light or stop sign, the driver of a vehicle approaching from the side could run under the trailer in an “override” accident.
 This type of collision could also result when a trucker fails to check blind spots before changing lanes and catches a passenger vehicle beneath the trailer.

 Common Tanker Truck Injuries